lennartskogmo/chronicle/README.md

 In addition to the framework itself there are a couple of [support notebooks](library/) for loading configuration from yml, creating schemas from configuration, and running the object loader.
 In order to load objects on a schedule from metadata these notebooks can be run in sequence from a standard scheduled databricks job, but more about that later.

+## Using Chronicle without configuration metadata.

+If you are just testing Chronicle or have a very small project you can use Chronicle components directly from a notebook.

+Even if you do this, you should still use the resolve_secret function or dbtools to lookup your secrets and avoid storing them direclty in the nootebook.